 To pay with Direct Pay: https://www.irs.gov/payments/direct-pay

-In case you cannot pay the full amount of your taxes, you can request additional time to make the payment, set up a payment plan and even apply for a reduction in the tax due.
+In the event you cannot pay the full amount of your taxes, you can request additional time to make the payment, set up a payment plan and even apply for a reduction in the tax due.
 To know more about payment plans: Options for tax debt